Vikky-Ajayi/Gladiators/README.md

 - Created the visual design system — risk score rings, card components, upgrade banners, and plan badges

 ---
+# Disclaimer due to the issues with the interswitch api all registered users are instantly bumped to Pro users

 ## 🧰 Tech Stack